We use ads to keep this site running, so please consider disabling your ad blocker. Thank you!

 Discover the intricate plot of The Brutalist (2024).
 From unexpected twists to emotional highs and lows, this detailed summary breaks down every moment to give you a deeper understanding of the film’s story.

-After surviving the Holocaust, Hungarian-Jewish architect László Tóth emigrated to the United States after being forcibly separated from his wife, Erzsébet, and niece, Zsófia, in Budapest during World War II.
-He goes to Philadelphia, where he is given permission to stay with his American wife, Audrey, and his immigrant cousin, Attila, while he searches for work.
+After surviving the horrors of the Holocaust, Hungarian-Jewish architect László Tóth embarks on a new life in the United States, having been forcibly ripped apart from his wife, Erzsébet, and his niece, Zsófia, during the tumultuous times of World War II in Budapest.
+He finds himself in Philadelphia where, with the assistance of his American wife, Audrey, and his immigrant cousin, Attila, he begins the arduous task of searching for employment to secure a stable future.

 Part 2: The Hard Core of Beauty